- Do I need a UK Visa?

 - You’re completing an immigration application which isn’t to remain in the UK permanently

-The cost of the healthcare surcharge is as follows:
+The cost of the UK’s immigration healthcare surcharge is as follows:

-- £300 per year for a student and those on a Tier 5 (Youth Mobility) Visa
+- £470 per year for a student and those on the Youth Mobility Scheme

-- £400 per year for all other visa applications
+- £624 per year for all other visa applicants

-If you are completing the application online, you will need to pay the healthcare surcharge as part of your application.
+If you are completing the application online, you will need to pay the healthcare surcharge as part of your British visa application form.

 Those who are completing their application by post will need to pay the healthcare surcharge online before they send their application.